webclinic017/gotolong/README.md

 $ ./*.sh

-Open the output file output-global-reports/gfin-reports/gfin-reports-mos.csv in vim and paste it to google sheet to analyze the data
+Open the output file output-global-reports/gfin-reports/gfin-reports-mos.csv in vim or notepad

+Paste contents to google sheet to know the stocks